 A fire resistance rating lists the four measures in the order above.
 If a window has an FRR of -/60/60 Sm it means the stability is nil, integrity 60 minutes, insulation 60 minutes and it is smoke rated.

 Our windows are made of responsibly sourced materials that provide their tested and proven fire ratings, while ensuring they can provide the desired architectural aesthetics within your construction budget.
-NZFD offer internal window units, i.e. room dividers or light wells in timber or steel frames and external units in steel frame only.
+NZFD offer internal window units, i.e. room dividers or light wells in timber frames.

 All fire windows are non-opening fixed pane in single or multiple panes in a range of combinations.
 All our fire windows are manufactured in our NZ factory using fire rated glass that we stock and cut to size ourselves.
 Please contact the sales department to discuss unit and pane sizing and price options.